danielrios12/An-lise-de-curvas-de-luz---monolipo/README.rst

 A new page appears.
 You can execute each of the instructions from this page by clicking on the "PLAY" button in the upper part of the page.
 Or press SHIFT-ENTER.

-If everything is OK, you should see the different versions of the packages we will use.
+If everything is OK, it will appear "have fun".